licensezero/guide.licensezero.com/index.md

 https://licensezero.com/offers/{UUID}
 ```

-### <a id="pricing-graphics">Pricing Graphics</a>
+<h3 id="pricing-graphics">Pricing Graphics</h3>

-licensezero.com serves SVG graphics with private-license pricing information that you can include in your project's `README` file or other documentation.
+licensezero.com serves SVG graphics with private-license pricing information that you can include in your projects' `README` files or other documentation.
 For example:

 <figure><img alt="a pricing graphic" src="https://licensezero.com/offers/daf5a8b1-23e0-4a9f-a6c1-69c40c71816b/badge.svg"></figure>